naushniki/qamail/readme.md

 ```
 **List mailboxes**
 ----
-Returns a list of mailboxes for given session.
+Returns a list of mailboxes for a given session.

 * **URL**